 First, though, it’s worth thinking about whether dormant company status is the right thing for your company and in another article we’ve looked at the main reasons why a dormant company will be maintained.
-You’ll need to be dormant for a full accounting period to be able to file dormant accounts, so dormant status won’t be attractive to a company if you’re definitely going to start trading again in just a few months.
+You’ll need to be dormant for a full accounting period to be eligible to file dormant accounts, so dormant status won’t be attractive to a company if you’re definitely going to start trading again in just a few months.

 You should also be confident that the best option isn’t just to dissolve the company: if you’re sure you won’t trade again in the future, there’s usually little benefit in keeping the company in existence.
 While dormant company status can greatly reduce the effort and cost involved in maintaining the company, there will still be some time and expenditure required.